microsoft/knowledge-extraction-recipes-forms/Project_Preparation/Decision_Guidance/README.md

 #### The following section describes the languages supported by the various OCR versions

 This is important as some of the Azure services and 3rd party products support different languages.
-For example, the current state of the art  [Read API](https://docs.microsoft.com/en-gb/azure/cognitive-services/computer-vision/concept-recognizing-text#read-api) only supports English at the time of writing.
+For example, the current state of the art [Read API](https://docs.microsoft.com/en-gb/azure/cognitive-services/computer-vision/concept-recognizing-text#read-api) only supports English, Spanish, German, French, Italian, Portuguese, and Dutch at the time of writing.

-The previous version of this service, namely the [OCR API](https://docs.microsoft.com/en-gb/azure/cognitive-services/computer-vision/concept-recognizing-text#ocr-optical-character-recognition-api) supports far more languages [OCR API languages supported](https://docs.microsoft.com/en-gb/azure/cognitive-services/computer-vision/language-support#text-recognition)
+The previous version of this service, namely the [OCR API](https://docs.microsoft.com/en-gb/azure/cognitive-services/computer-vision/concept-recognizing-text#ocr-optical-character-recognition-api) supports far more languages [OCR API languages supported](https://docs.microsoft.com/en-gb/azure/cognitive-services/computer-vision/language-support#text-recognition), but uses an older recognition model.
+It supports single images only, not PDFs, and returns an immediate response.

 If a language is required that is not supported by the [OCR API](https://docs.microsoft.com/en-gb/azure/cognitive-services/computer-vision/concept-recognizing-text#ocr-optical-character-recognition-api), a third party product such as [Tesseract OCR](https://github.com/tesseract-ocr/tesseract/wiki) could be considered.

 * Language: If the language is English, Spanish, German, French, Italian, Portuguese, and Dutch, the current state of the art service to use is the [Read API](https://docs.microsoft.com/en-gb/azure/cognitive-services/computer-vision/concept-recognizing-text#read-api).
 For languages other than those within tier 1 use the [OCR API](https://docs.microsoft.com/en-gb/azure/cognitive-services/computer-vision/concept-recognizing-text#ocr-optical-character-recognition-api).
-* Handwriting: If the material contains handwriting and/or print, the [Read API](https://docs.microsoft.com/en-gb/azure/cognitive-services/computer-vision/concept-recognizing-text#read-api) can operate in mixed modes but for English only.
+* Handwriting: If the material contains handwriting and/or print, the [Read API](https://docs.microsoft.com/en-gb/azure/cognitive-services/computer-vision/concept-recognizing-text#read-api) can operate in mixed modes.
 * Few different forms with consistent structure: If there a small number of form types to be processed then the [Form Recognizer](https://azure.microsoft.com/en-gb/services/cognitive-services/form-recognizer/) could be a good fit.
 Alternatively, if high amounts of variation exist in the form types expected, a custom field extraction approach would be a more suitable approach. *Note*, if a high amount of variation exists, analysis of the form type distrubtion would be a good exercise to undertake in case a small number of form types represent a singificant proportion of forms to be processed.

 ### Decision point 2: Form Recognizer service